ding-lab/discover.CPTAC3.b1/README.md

 These above libraries provide additional documentation and technical background.

+## "Straggler" cases

+We tried to add three cases which were missing in batch 1 or an earlier review of batch 2.
+After analyzing the SR summary, we decided to not include the following cases in this batch, because they do not have the entire complement of data available (missing WXS and clinical).

+* UCEC case C3L-01744 (batch 1)
+* CCRC case C3L-01861 (batch 1)
+* CCRC case C3L-01885 (batch 2)

 # CPTAC3 Batch 2 statistics

 See `stats-test/README` for details and analysis.
 Summary is for 40 cases in batch 2, without the 3 "straggler cases"